dagainz/Correlator/docs/index.md

 - Separate analysis and event interfaces
 - RFC 5424 compliant syslog server with packet capture and replay
 - Capture file utility to helps manage captured syslog data
-- Ships with a sample application, *OpenSSH login module* that combined with out-of-the-box event handlers demonstrate a simple SIEM.
+- Ships with a sample application, *OpenSSH login* that combined with out-of-the-box event handlers demonstrate a simple SIEM.

 ## Requirements